geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 ### Highlights

-- **[Company Update](#geohot-000010)**: Geohot discusses agreeing to overpay for 100 GPUs (5090s) due to fluctuating tariffs, impacting pricing; the price of Tiny Box V2 may increase for new orders, though two pre-paid orders will retain the original price.
+- **[Company Update](#geohot-000010)**: Geohot discusses agreeing to overpay for 100 GPUs (5090s) due to fluctuating tariffs, impacting pricing; the price of TinyBox V2 may increase for new orders, though two pre-paid orders will retain the original price.
 - **[Chip Development](#geohot-000234)**: Geohot explores the feasibility of developing a custom chip, suggesting a simple design without an L2 cache, potentially using shuttle runs for cost-effective tape-outs (e.g., $300K for 6nm).
 - **[Fast Python](#geohot-000944)**: Geohot reports a PR that reduces Python execution time by 30% by compiling UPat to Python functions, with potential for further optimization.
 - **[BERT and MLPerf](#chenyu-001312)**: Chenyu updates on BERT MLPerf runs, noting stability on MI300 and Tiny Green, but NaNs and slowness on the Red system with the AM driver; plans to improve fusion and memory handling.
 - **[Scheduler](#geohot-002106)**: Geohot explains the addition of a "kernelize" step to group operations into kernels, separating it from the scheduling toposort, alongside multi-output kernel support.
 - **[Driver Issues](#nimlgen-002211)**: Nimlgen addresses AM driver slowness (fixed ring reduce) and NaNs, plus progress on USB GPU functionality with a firmware tweak.
 - **[WebGPU](#hooved-003242)**: Hooved works on smaller PRs to learn the codebase, including fixing Viz buffer GC and memory optimizations for WebGPU.
-- **[Retinanet](#flata-003425)**: Flata notes the main PR is merged, focusing on Tiny Box FP16 runs, addressing NaNs, convergence, and slow eval speed (120% of training time).
+- **[Retinanet](#flata-003425)**: Flata notes the main PR is merged, focusing on TinyBox FP16 runs, addressing NaNs, convergence, and slow eval speed (120% of training time).
 - **[LLVM](#b1tg-003831)**: B1TG identifies slowdowns in the AMD backend due to HIP loop unrolling, optimizing with split options for speed.
 - **[Cloud Scale](#geohot-004249)**: Geohot mentions buffer changes and Cloud Graph improvements for scale-out support, recently merging the fast pattern matcher.
 - **[Bounties](#geohot-004712)**: Geohot lists open bounties: $500 for flash attention, $500 for unsigned firmware on 7800 XTX, $300 for 5090 NV backend support, and others for Torch and Llama4 Scout.